Dakine Slayer Review

 These pads deliver a high level of comfort.
 We would have no problem wearing them for a four-hour ride, as both the fit and the shape are extremely well-executed.

-The Slayer pads are tight enough to not shift at all, without being so tight that they cut off circulation or cause discomfort.
+The Slayer pads are tight enough to not shift, but not so tight that they cut off circulation or cause discomfort.
 There is no excess material — they really hug the leg, reducing the possibility of extra fabric rubbing and chafing.
 The inner portion of the armor patch is pleasant against the knee and also doesn't cause any irritation.
-There are no closure straps to deal with — these pads are simply a sleeve with some silicone lining on the inner part of the cuffs.
+There are no closure straps to deal with; these pads are simply a sleeve with some silicone lining on the inner part of the cuffs.
 They rely on a snug and proper fit to stay in place, and they deliver on that front.
-Riders who are straddling the line between sizes should think about sizing up.
+We recommend sizing up if you are straddling the line between sizes.

 These pads pedal well.
 They can't quite match the level of pedal-friendliness of our super light, minimalist options, but they perform just fine for the average 2-3-hour mountain bike ride.